 Eligibility Criteria to Pursue Sociology Major

-Aspirants can pursue Sociology at Graduation, Post-Graduation and Doctorate level.
-A candidate must have passed 10+2 course (Higher Secondary) in Social Science subjects with at least 50% marks to pursue Sociology course at Graduation level.
+Aspirants can pursue Sociology at Graduation, Post-Graduation, and Doctorate levels.
+A candidate must have passed a 10+2 course (Higher Secondary) in Social Science subjects with at least 50% marks to pursue a Sociology course at Graduation level.
 The duration of Graduation is 3 years.

-Similarly, to study Sociology at Post-Graduation level a candidate needs to complete Graduation course securing at least 50% marks.
+Similarly, to study Sociology at the Post-Graduation level a candidate needs to complete a Graduation course securing at least 50% marks.
 The duration of the Master’s course is 2 years.
-Many Employers and Institutions require Master degree holders.
+Many Employers and Institutions require Master’s degree holders.

 Some employers also want P.hd degree holders.
-The candidates with good academic records at Post-Graduation level (at least 55% marks) can pursue Sociology course at Doctorate level.
+The candidates with good academic records at the Post-Graduation level (at least 55% marks) can pursue a Sociology courses at the Doctorate level.
 The aspirants with 55% marks at Post-Graduation level can appear for University Grants Commissions National Eligibility Test (UGC NET) & CSIR-UGC NET currently conducted by National Testing Agency for the recruitment of Lecturers in different Indian Universities and Junior Research Fellows in different Laboratories of Council of Scientific & Industrial Research (CSIR) throughout India.

 Required Skill Set to Pursue a Career in Sociology

 The primary skills that a Sociologist must possess are the ability to think, create and help specified by Holland Code Framework.
 The Sociologist should possess a habit of researching, investigating and understanding the natural laws.
 This feature comes under thinking skill.
 By creating means the Sociologist should remain original and imaginative.
 By helping it means that a sociologist must always assist, serve and do the work of counseling and teaching other people.
 Besides these three key skills the Sociologists should also possess the following skills: